mrkkrp/markkarpov.com/post/alternatives-to-bs-and-text.md

 to cause memory leaks by forgetting to free a `ForeignPtr`.
 We should be OK then?
-The problem is that Haskell GC cannot move around things `ForeginPtr` points to (they are in what is called *pinned memory*), because foreign code would become… err very fragile if it could (and also because moving around long `ByteString`s is not very efficient).
+The problem is that Haskell GC cannot move around things `ForeginPtr` points to (they are in what is called *pinned memory*), because foreign code would become… err very fragile if it could (and also because moving around a long `ByteString`s is not very efficient).
 This means that once a `ByteString` is allocated, its payload stays at the same address.
 When many short `ByteStrings` are allocated/freed more or less intensively the